 Yes, you can definitely have a trial.
 Some families like to follow up their first meeting or interview with a ‘play date’ or choose to do a trial run of the school pick up and introduce the nanny to the teacher.

 In general, it’s expected that trials will be paid for if they are more than two hours long, or if the trial involves the nanny looking after the children by themselves.
 This payment has to be processed through Koru Kids, not cash in hand.

 We want to work together!
 What's next?

 That's great!
 Let us know as soon as possible and we'll start the ball rolling with everything you need as an employer.
 We'll also run the nanny's DBS check and invite them to our Paediatric First Aid course.
+(The nanny can start as soon as you both wish.
+First aid and DBS are normally completed within 2 weeks).
 Here’s some more information on what happens next.